W. Arthur Lewis: The Theory of Economic Growth (1955)

 In his 1955 book, The Theory of Economic Growth, Lewis sought to "provide an appropriate framework for studying economic development", driven by a combination of "curiosity and of practical need."

 During the Industrial Revolution, England was experiencing the worst economic turmoil of its time.
 It would not be until an economic enlightenment took place that cities began to shift towards factories and labour-intensive methods of production as they experienced giant shifts in the labour and agriculture markets, thus, eventually leading to higher production, and higher income.
 Lewis theorized if England could turn its misfortune around, the same could be done for developing countries around the world.
 His theories proved true for some countries such as Nigeria and Barbados, as they would see some economic development.

+Politics in West Africa (1965)

+In his 1965 book, Politics in West Africa, Lewis examines the weakness of opposition parties in West African states.
+He criticizes the majoritarian winner-takes-all model of politics, arguing that while it may work in European and American contexts, it cannot in the context of many African states.
+The reason for this is that African states are divided on linguistic and tribal lines, making it hard for peaceful co-existence between groups when one group controls the central government.
+Lewis argues powersharing needs to be facilitated, which he argues can be best done through proportional representation, federalism and coalition governments.
+Democracy can be maintained through institutional design more suited to the cleavages of African states.